joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

 The full source code for the demo can be found on [GitHub](https://github.com/joshb/shadowvolumes).
 It's distributed under a BSD-style license, so you can use it and/or modify it for your own projects.

-(Update on August 31, 2008: Thanks to Tong for pointing out that <strong>light_pos</strong> should be added to each vertex in the <strong>v</strong> array after the vertices are multiplied by <strong>M_INFINITY</strong> - this is because the vertices stored in <strong>v</strong> are supposed to be the extruded surface vertices projected from the light position.
+(Update on August 31, 2008: Thanks to Tong for pointing out that **light_pos** should be added to each vertex in the **v** array after the vertices are multiplied by **M_INFINITY** - this is because the vertices stored in **v** are supposed to be the extruded surface vertices projected from the light position.
 This change fixes some small rendering issues in the demo.
 The code in the article and the demo program has been updated to reflect this change.)